-Air pollution poses a serious threat to lives and livelihoods.
-Find out which neighbourhoods in England and Wales have the highest levels of air pollution and how the impacts of dirty air are unfairly distributed across society.
+Find out which neighbourhoods in England and Wales have the highest levels of dirty air and how its impacts are unfairly distributed across society.

 What causes air pollution and what harm does it do?

 NO2 is a respiratory irritant that can cause inflammation of the airways and lead to coughs, mucus and shortness of breath.
-Studies have shown that NO2 is associated with reduced lung growth and respiratory infections in early childhood, and affects lung functioning in adulthood.
+Studies have shown that NO2 is associated with reduced lung growth and respiratory infections in early childhood and affects lung functioning in adulthood.

 Consult our interactive map to see how air pollution fares in your area.

-In 8 of London’s local authority areas, all neighbourhoods have very high air pollution.
-Our research also found that 1,331 neighbourhoods in London have twice the recommended level of both NO2 and PM2.5.
+In 5 of London’s local authority areas, all neighbourhoods have very high air pollution.
+Our research also found that 213 (4.3%) neighbourhoods in London have twice the recommended level of both NO2 and PM2.5.

 Table 1 – Number and proportion of very high air pollution neighbourhoods grouped by local authority area